 “They hand on the Torch of Life”

 Shore has a close relationship with our Country Boarding families, some who are second and third generation Shore boys.
 The Rural Bursaries assist those families who otherwise might not be able to send their sons to the school.
-Particularly at this time of drought, we encourage you to donate generously to the Shore Foundation Scholarships Trust.
+We encourage you to donate generously to the Shore Foundation Scholarships Trust.

 Donations are tax deductible click HERE to donate now

 Choose 'Scholarships & Bursaries' and then Appeal 'Rural Boarding Bursaries'

 Shore partners with the Yalari Foundation, to offer education and support to Indigenous children.
 There are 5 Yalari scholars, currently boarding at Shore.

 Shore provides an exceptional education for our boys and girls, so all students can achieve their personal best.

 The Shore Foundation supports five teacher’s aides and the Director of Learning, Cate Fryda, helping almost 200 Shore students with extra learning needs.